 Consultants are strategic partners—take the team at EDGE Marketing as an example.
 We can help you with high-level strategy and things like crafting messaging that set you apart, sharpening your brand identity, optimizing your website, or building your blog.

 Owning your marketing is when you hire a marketing person internally to handle routine things like writing content for your blog, creating social posts, managing your communities, and more, depending on your industry.
+It's like having a personal marketing agency right within your company that manages a whole range of digital marketing services.

 There’s a time and place for both.
 And there’s a sweet spot smack dab in the middle where ‘owning’ and ‘renting’ will work hand in hand.
 But more on that later.